AnswerMeWithMrB/website/videos/_National5Teaching/001-refraction.md

       - c: true, ya
     correct: c
   - question: "Somewhere within?"
-    answer: b
+    answers:
-    a: the rainbow
+      - a: the rainbow
-    b: the equations
+      - b: the equations
-    c: physics is true ya
+      - c: physics is true ya
+    correct: b
 ---

 Shall I shed some light on the matter?